 Not a lot of info on these beyond that it’s happening, but again, they’re constant efforts.
 Naturally, Blizzard can't really go into detail on the specifics of anti-cheat measures.
 They did post in early February about ongoing action, however.

 Kaplan’s said that new heroes won’t be released in batches, but that several are “very far along” in the production process.
-Ana, Sombra, and Orisa are now out – for who is coming next check our dedicated new Overwatch heroes post.
-Community bets are still on Doomfist, particularly after the patch 1.13 leaks.
+For who is coming next check our dedicated new Overwatch heroes post.
 Old concepts are never dumpstered, according to Kaplan, so if you enjoy designs you've seen in concept art they might still make it.
 He also mentioned that constant hero releases are not required or something he thinks would be a good idea.

 In April, Kaplan announced that six maps were in development, split evenly between QM/Comp maps and non-standard ones like the Antartica Arena.
-We've already seen Horizon and three new arena maps – so expect two more standard maps, probably one payload and one control, before the end of 2017.
+All of them are now out, but we'd still expect to get another one from BlizzCon.
 In future, they won't be available in competitive in the first week of being on live servers.

 So far we've received major event upgrade packs and the odd added cosmetic between them.
 Expect that to continue, but Kaplan also pointed out that each new hero was going to be developed over time, rather than always come with a full selection of what's been released before.